Basalt: Definition and characteristics

-Basalt is composed mostly of oxides of silicon, iron, magnesium, potassium, aluminum, titanium, and calcium.
+Basalt is composed mostly of oxides of silicon, iron, magnesium, potassium, aluminium, titanium, and calcium.
 Geologists classify igneous rock by its mineral content whenever possible; the relative volume percentages of quartz (crystalline silica (SiO_{2})), alkali feldspar, plagioclase, and feldspathoid (QAPF) are particularly important.
 An aphanitic (fine-grained) igneous rock is classified as basalt when its QAPF fraction is composed of less than 10% feldspathoid and less than 20% quartz, and plagioclase makes up at least 65% of its feldspar content.
 This places basalt in the basalt/andesite field of the QAPF diagram.
 Basalt is further distinguished from andesite by its silica content of under 52%.

 It is often not practical to determine the mineral composition of volcanic rocks, due to their very small grain size, in which case geologists instead classify the rocks chemically, with particular emphasis on the total content of alkali metal oxides and silica (TAS); in that context, basalt is defined as volcanic rock with a content of between 45% and 52% silica and no more than 5% alkali metal oxides.
 This places basalt in the B field of the TAS diagram.
 Such a composition is described as mafic.

 Basalt is usually dark grey to black in colour, due to a high content of augite or other dark-coloured pyroxene minerals, but can exhibit a wide range of shading.
 Some basalts are quite light-coloured due to a high content of plagioclase; these are sometimes described as leucobasalts.
 It can be difficult to distinguish between lighter-colored basalt and andesite, so field researchers commonly use a rule of thumb for this purpose, classifying it as basalt if it has a color index of 35 or greater.